vaaishnavisiri/optimizing-aviation-insights/README.md

          ├── flights_historical/
          └── flights_latest/
-The four CSV datasets are uploaded into their respective folders.
+The four CSV datasets are uploaded into their respective folders. then AWS glue is used to convert csv files to parquet files using pyspart etl scripts.

 ## **2. Snowflake Storage Integration**
 The integration allows Snowflake to read files from the S3 raw folder.